pacman2194/terraform-examples/README.md

 ## Prerequisites
 I have included a lot of instructions for getting the tools and all in place in the instructions below.
 The only other assumption is that you already have created a Microsoft Azure account and have at least done a little bit of reading and familiarizing with Azure.
 This is my first project with Azure.
 All my prior cloud experience is from AWS.

+## Terraform Version
+Just a quick notice: to keep my life simple, I wrote this project while using the same version of Terraform as the one recommended for use at my workplace 0.11.14.
+0.12.x is already released so I wanted to provide a notice for anyone using the latest version, this may not work as well or at all as if run using 0.11.x.

 ## Instructions
 You made it this far and for that I thank you.
 No more long-winded speeches.
 Here you go: